 Standardization and normalization.
 We first implemented a standardization of numerical feature, and an OrdinalEncoding of the Wilderness_Area_% and Soil_Type_% columns (scikit-learn), in particular when using a LogisticRegression() model.
 However, as we will see later in this paper, we quickly realized that a tree-based model would give better scores.
 As, these models do not require any kind of scaling, we decided not to use standardization nor normalization.

-Feature selectionThere are horizontal and vertical distance to hydrology features, which blinks for adding the Euclidian distance of the two.
+Feature selection

-Also, adding linear combinations of the numeric features is a common practice in feature engineering.
-For some of the numeric features, the mean value of the two variables is added:
+The features selection framework.
+We created a Python class (ClassifTools) to deal with all these new parameters that we created and test different combinations of them – Figure (e).
+Those class properties are used in particular in the function cl.enrich_data() which performs the desired preprocessing on the training and the testing set.
+This setup enables us to train and evaluate our model on preprocessed datasets going from 15 to 101 variables (and even more since we can add as many polynomial terms and degrees as we like).
+It goes without saying that finding the best combination of features is no easy task.

-101 variables (and even more since we can add as many polynomial terms and degrees as we like)To determine whether a variable has an impact on the target value, we used 3 different methods.
+The best selection of variables.
+To determine whether a variable has an impact on the target value, we used 3 different methods.

 Plotting the correlation matrix